Last Updated on June 8, 2021 by Lori

 The guided tour is one hour in length and includes five or more areas of the Memorial, including several exhibit rooms and the Observation Deck.

 Admission to the Memorial is $18.
 Photo ID required.
-Children aged 12 and under are admitted to the Memorial for free, and must be accompanied by an adult.
+Children aged 12 and under are admitted to the Memorial for free but must be accompanied by an adult.

 The Memorial is beautiful at night.
 This is a photo I took during a recent visit.